viktormiok/AstrocytesHeterogenityARC/README.md

 a hypercaloric diet with a remarkable, yet transient, transcriptional activation.
-- The number of astrocytes expressing the astrocytic markers Aldh1L1 and GFAP increases upon a high-fat high-sugar (HFHS) diet feeding in a intraregional- and time-dependent manner.
+- The number of astrocytes expressing the astrocytic markers Aldh1L1 and GFAP increases upon a high-fat, high-sugar (HFHS) diet feeding in a intraregional- and time-dependent manner.
-- The spatial location of Aldh1L1- and GFAP- expressing astrocytes in the ARC undergoes a dynamic reorganization in response to hypercaloric diet.
+- The spatial location of Aldh1L1- and GFAP-expressing astrocytes in the ARC undergoes a dynamic reorganization in response to hypercaloric diet.

 ### Overview
-Given that the CNS control of metabolism highly depends on functional hypothalamic astrocyte-neuron interactions we find our insights into the rapid and selective changes in astrocytes in response to a hypercaloric diet, before significant changes in body weight, inflammation, and insulin sensitivity, of particular interest.
+Given that the CNS control of metabolism highly depends on functional hypothalamic astrocyte-neuron interactions, we find our insights into the rapid and selective changes in astrocytes in response to a hypercaloric diet, before significant changes in body weight, inflammation, and insulin sensitivity, of particular interest.
 We provide a comprehensive multi-omics data collection on astrocytes and other cell types during different time points of the initial adaptation to a high caloric diet to better understand the cellular circuitries acting in the ARC and their rearrangements in response to the HFHS diet.
 Of note, our spatial point pattern analysis method advances cell analysis in various disciplines and experimental setups, helping to describe the anatomy at a cellular level.

 ## Data and analysis